 CNC laser cutter is an automated machine that takes the design and parameters as the input and produces the desired output.

 Perfecting the results on a CNC laser cutter requires some hands-on experience as every material behaves differently when processed under a laser.

-However, the basic steps involved in every laser cutting process remains the same.
+However, the basic steps involved in every laser cutting process remain the same.

-Preparing the design is one of the most important step in laser cutting as it replicates the final output in a digital file.
+Preparing the design is one of the most important steps in laser cutting as it replicates the final output in a digital file.

 A good design should replicate the final output and ensure that the product will maintain its structural integrity after being laser cut.

 Generally, each element of the design should have a width greater than the thickness of the material being cut to maintain its structural integrity.